Learning Task-Specific Dynamics to Improve Whole-Body Control: EXPERIMENTAL RESULTS

-The plot in Fig. \ref{fig:RBS_error} shows the amplitude of the feedback part of the controller, again without ($i-1$), with ($i$), and with the additional feedforward term but with reduced feedback gains ($i'$).
-We can again see the difference in needed feedback correction.
-The plot also shows the encoded feedforward signal (purple),which very closely matches the original feedback signal.
+The plot in Fig. \ref{fig:RBS_error} shows the amplitude of the feedback part of the controller for the same three cases as for Fig. \ref{fig:cog_err}.
+We can again see the difference in the necessary feedback correction.
+Feedback correction is by an order of magnitude larger if the learned feedforward term is not used.
+The plot also shows that the encoded feedforward signal (purple) very closely matches the original feedback signal.
 The matching could be increased, for example, with a higher number of basis functions.
 In the experiments we used $L = 25$ basis functions; the number was chosen empirically.